 Architecture and Engineering

-In Canada, lumber and stone are fairly cheap, providing plenty of building material for major companies.
+In Canada, lumber and stone are fairly cheap, providing plenty of building materials for major companies.
 However, since the geography of Canada is so diverse, there are many different climates and cultures to take into account when building - whether that is towers or bridges.
-Interns can expect to work in drafting, construction management, structural engineering, or CAD.
+Engineering interns can expect to work in drafting, construction management, structural engineering, or CAD during their placement in Canada.

 Hospitality and Tourism